MetaMask/metamask-docs/docs/guide/create-dapp.md

 4. Have your favorite Text Editor or IDE installed.
 I personally like [Visual Studio Code](https://code.visualstudio.com/)

 ### Open Project Folder
-Open the poejct folder.
+Open the project folder.
 Navigate to start->index.html, and look at the comment stating part 1.
-We will be using/buidling off of this entire section for the first part of the tutorial.
+We will be using/building off of this entire section for the first part of the tutorial.

 ### Install Dependencies
-Open a terminal and make sure your terminal is inside the base diretory of the start/ folder.
+Open a terminal and make sure your terminal is inside the base directory of the start/ folder.
 Inside the folder the files should look like this:

 ```
 .